USTLibraries/Discovery-Loader-Widget/README.md

 New!
 September 2017!
 CSS enhancements for small widths (like if the search box is placed in a narrow column) and ability to add a custom link.

-Coming Winter 2017: Multi select facets
+New!
+August 2019: Multi select material type facets!

 Just use primo.js and primo.css files